 For many years, the City of Treasure Island had long enjoyed a strong viable economic and tax base, being affected, only slightly, by the cyclical fluctuations in the national economy.
-However, the Great Recession where cities across the nation experienced reduced real estate values and revenue declines, the subsequent recovery has occurred very slowly.
-This fiscal year marks the third consecutive year that the City's tax base has shown a modest increase after five years of decline, which resulted in the tax base value being reduced by 33%.
-However, while the value of the tax base is growing again, the value is 80% of what is was as of FY 2008.
+However, the Great Recession where cities across the nation experienced major reductions in real estate values and subsequent revenue declines, the recovery and growth has occurred slowly.
+This fiscal year marks the fourth consecutive year that property values have shown an increase after five years of decline, resulting in cumulative decline of 33% in the City's tax base.
+While the value of the tax base is growing, it has not yet fully rebounded to the pre-recession levels.
+The tax base values used to levy property taxes for the FY 2017 budget is 86% of what is was in FY 2008.

-Overall, it is projected that the City's revenue streams will continue to grow at a low rate or remain relatively flat into the future.
+It is projected that the City's overall revenue streams will continue to grow at a low rate or remain relatively flat into the future.
 This is due to a combination of a slower growing economy and the structure of several tax revenues becoming outdated.
 The structure of utility taxes, a major revenue source, for example is based in part on energy consumption.
 As more energy efficient appliances, systems and buildings are replacing old appliances and buildings, the consumption of energy decreases.
 Another example of an outdated tax structure is the Communication Services Tax, which is based on the cost of phone and cable services.
 As technology advances and the cost of these services decline, it results in lower revenue to the City.
-While these advances in energy efficiency and technology are good things for citizens, it does negatively impact the revenue to their cities over time resulting in limited growth in resources to cover the City's on-going and future operational and infrastructure needs.
+While these advances in energy efficiency and technology are good things for us as citizens, it negatively impacts revenue to cities over time resulting in limited growth in resources to cover the City's on-going and future operational and infrastructure needs.

-Tourism in Pinellas County, however, has been rebounding very strongly for the past several years and the City's building activity continues to increase.
+Tourism in Pinellas County, however, has been rebounding very strongly for the past several years and the City's building activity continues to be strong.
 These indicators allow for an optimistic view of the near future.
 Even though the City is "built out", continued renovation and renewal of the housing stock and improvements to the business community are and will be essential to preserve the value of the City's tax base.